 Select the Image ID of the firmware.
-Members of the xStack family can hold two firmware images in its memory.
+The DXS-3326GSR can hold two firmware images in its memory.
 Image ID 1 will always be the boot up firmware for the Switch unless specified by the user.
-Choosing Active will download the firmware to the Boot Up Image ID, depending on the user's configuration.
-Information on configuring Image IDs can be found in this section, under the heading MULTIPLE IMAGE Services.
+Information on configuring Image IDs can be found in this section, under the heading Multiple Image Services.